-Audit logs and audit summaries are backed-up in a secure location (for example, a fireproof safe), under the control of an authorized trusted role, and separated from their component source generation.
-Audit log backup is protected to the same degree as originals.
+Audit logs are backed-up in a secure location (for example, a fireproof safe), under the control of a trusted role and separated from their component source generation.
+Audit log backup is protected to the same degree as the originals.